navgurukul/newton/Operators/Types/Comparison.md

 `false`

-Is example me a ki value b ki value se bdi hai,value ke according condition wrong hai isliye output false hoga.
+In this example, a is greater than b so the output is false.

-**Greater than or  equal to (>=) :-** Means ki jo left value hai wo right value se bada hai ya barabar hai to condition true hoga.
+5.**Greater than or  equal to (>=) :-**  It is the same as in mathematics, it checks whether the value on the left is greater than or equal to the value on the right.
+If yes then the output is true otherwise it is false.

 `Example 1:-`